The Yabby Edge has in-built battery monitoring capabilities. It is critical to any application that:

 Create an Alert via Admin -> Alerts and select New Alert (Advanced).

-When setting up the alert, set the following conditions on the Conditions tab (an alert when Digital Input 2 is Inactive)
+When setting up the alert, set the following conditions on the Conditions tab (an alert when Digital Input is active)

 Alerts in 3rd Party Platforms